ayubhali/ayubhali/README.md

 ## 👨‍💻 Overview

 I’m a 4th-year Computing Science student at the University of Alberta with experience in vulnerability management, threat detection, and security operations.
-I’ve contributed to remediation, monitoring, and incident detection across on-prem and cloud environments using industry-standard tools.
-I’ve also reported on vulnerability findings to support documentation and improve security visibility.
+I’ve contributed to the remediation and reporting of vulnerabilities, as well as monitoring and incident detection across on-prem and cloud environments using industry-standard tools.

 Currently building deeper expertise in risk analysis, incident response, and cloud security.

 Open to cybersecurity internships and entry-level roles 🌱

 ---